 BWC becomes the first NHS Trust to offer support of paid leave for staff who experience baby loss or pre-term birth

-The policy offers the following to those that experience pregnancy loss:
+The policy offers the following to those who experience pregnancy loss:

 Sarah-Jane Marsh, Chief Executive of Birmingham Women’s and Children’s NHS Foundation Trust, said: “As an organisation focused on the care of women and babies, we are passionate about increasing awareness of this important issue, especially as, for many, it still carries a stigma.
 Too many women and families suffer in silence and with one in every four pregnancies ending in loss, this has to change.